Louise Bourgeois: Printmaking

-Themes
+Themes and critique

 One theme of Bourgeois's work is that of childhood trauma and hidden emotion.
-After Louise's mother became sick with influenza Louise's father began having affairs with other women, most notably with Sadie, Louise's English tutor.
-He would bring mistresses back home and be unfaithful in front of his whole family.
-Louise was extremely watchful and aware of the situation.
+After Bourgeois's mother became sick with influenza, her father began having affairs with other women, most notably a decade-long affair with Sadie Gordon Richmond, Bourgeois's English tutor, who was 6 years older than her.
+He would bring mistresses home and be openly unfaithful in front of the family.
 This was the beginning of the artist's engagement with double standards related to gender and sexuality, which was expressed in much of her work.
 She recalls her father saying "I love you" repeatedly to her mother, despite infidelity.
 "He was the wolf, and she was the rational hare, forgiving and accepting him as he was."
-Her 1993 work Cell: You Better Grow Up, part of her Cell series, speaks directly to Louise's childhood trauma and the insecurity that surrounded her.
-2002's Give or Take is defined by hidden emotion, representing the intense dilemma that people face throughout their lives as they attempt to balance the actions of giving and taking.
-This dilemma is not only represented by the shape of the sculpture, but also the heaviness of the material this piece is made of.

 Motherhood is another recurrent theme of Bourgeois's work.
 It was her mother who encouraged Bourgeois to draw and who involved her in the tapestry business.
 Bourgeois considered her mother to be intellectual and methodical; the continued motif of the spider in her work often represents her mother.
 The notion of a spider that spins and weaves its web is a direct reference to her parents' tapestry business and can also be seen as a metaphor for her mother, who repairs things.

-Bourgeois has explored the concept of feminity through challenging the patriarchal standards and making artwork about motherhood rather than showing women as muses or ideals.
+Bourgeois has explored the concept of femininity through challenging the patriarchal standards and making artwork about motherhood rather than showing women as muses or ideals.
 She has been described as the 'reluctant hero of feminist art'.
-Louise Bourgeois had a feminist approach to her work similar to fellow artists such as Agnes Martin and Eva Hesse, less driven by the political but rather made work that drew on their experiences of gender and sexuality, naturally engaging with women's issues.
+Bourgeois had a feminist approach to her work similar to fellow artists such as Agnes Martin and Eva Hesse, less driven by the political but rather made work that drew on their experiences of gender and sexuality, naturally engaging with women's issues.